mreider/mreider.com/markdown/fun/everything-animal.md

 image = "/images/matt/0_cvAPXYQPV4j3iuon.jpeg"
 +++

-We are ahead of ourselves.
-We want to be here in April 2020, not September.
-In April 2020 the kids will take the tram by themselves.
-They will have strong friendships.
-Alison and I will understand the healthcare system, and know enough German to order a sandwich without having to point.
+We’re ahead of ourselves.
+We want it to be April 2020, not September 2019.
+By April, the kids will take the tram on their own.
+They’ll have strong friendships.
+Alison and I will understand the healthcare system and know enough German to order a sandwich without having to point.

-But it’s September, not April.
-We’ll have to wait for the sun and moon to come and go a hundred and fifty times.
+But it’s still September.
+We have to wait for the sun and moon to come and go 150 times.

-I wish there was a magical way to do this.
-Like when Trinity, in the Matrix, calls back to the ship and says “I need a program for a V-212 helicopter…Hurry!”
-Her eyelids bounce around and presto — her brain instantly learns how to fly the helicopter.
+I wish there were a magical way to fast-forward.
+Like in *The Matrix*, when Trinity calls back to the ship and says, “I need a program for a V-212 helicopter… Hurry!”
+Her eyelids flicker, and—presto—she instantly knows how to fly the helicopter.

-Or like a screenplay [1].
-Those screenwriters don’t waste time on the learning part.
-Kung Fu Panda turns into a martial arts wizard in like 5 minutes.
-Every Marvel movie too.
-Christian Bates (Batman Begins), Benedict Cumberbatch (Dr. Strange), Robert Downey Jr. (Iron Man) — they all figure out new super-powers faster than it takes me to get a bucket of popcorn and milk duds.
+Or like in movies.
+Screenwriters never waste time on the learning part.
+Kung Fu Panda becomes a martial arts master in five minutes.
+It’s the same with Marvel movies.
+Christian Bale (*Batman Begins*), Benedict Cumberbatch (*Doctor Strange*), Robert Downey Jr. (*Iron Man*)—they all figure out their new superpowers faster than it takes me to grab a bucket of popcorn and Milk Duds.

-At work today — the cleaning lady, who speaks poorly (she’s Croatian) asked if we had dirty dishes to give her.
-She said “schmutzig,” (dirty) which is just like the Yiddish word “shmutz.”
-I asked someone to interpret for me.
-So one of my workmates wrote it on a whiteboard [2].
-Next, someone else wrote the word for “squirrel tail.”
-I had heard this word before, in a lunch conversation.
-It’s a popular word in Austria — used to test if you speak Austrian German.
-If you are from Munich, you have no idea what the word means.
-I added the words I learned at the train station today (train, railway), and the word for wheat beer, which I learned at a bar.
+Today at work, the cleaning lady (she’s Croatian and doesn’t speak German well) asked if we had dirty dishes.
+She said “schmutzig” (dirty), which is like the Yiddish word “shmutz.”
+I wasn’t sure what she meant, so I asked someone to interpret.
+One of my coworkers wrote it on a whiteboard [2].
+Then someone else added the word for “squirrel tail,” a word I’d heard before in a lunch conversation.
+It’s a popular Austrian word used to test if someone speaks Austrian German.
+People from Munich don’t even know what it means.
+I added a few more words I learned today—like “train” and “railway” from the train station, and “wheat beer” from a bar.

-The final word on the whiteboard is a long word for “anything animal” ) — loosely translated to “Wunder Wuzzi” — which lacks both the word “anything” and “animal” — but I digress.
-An anything animal is an animal that does anything.
-It makes milk, it grows wool, it lays eggs, and it tastes like bacon.
-The word for this Wunder Wuzzi animal is EierLegendeWollMichSow (“egg laying wool milk pig”) [3].
-Along with squirrel tail — this vocabulary is useless — besides a few laughs.
+The final word on the whiteboard was a long one that loosely translates to “anything animal.”
+It’s called a *Wunder Wuzzi* in Austrian German, though that doesn’t actually mean “anything” or “animal.”
+A *Wunder Wuzzi* is an animal that does everything: it gives milk, grows wool, lays eggs, and tastes like bacon.
+The German word for this mythical beast is *Eierlegende Wollmilchsau* (“egg-laying wool milk pig”) [3].
+Like “squirrel tail,” it’s mostly useless vocabulary—except for a good laugh.

-The everything animal was referenced later today in a slide presentation.
-It’s a common saying here— there is no everything animal.
-In English we say there is no silver bullet.
-No easy way.
+The “everything animal” even came up later in a slide presentation.
+It’s a common saying here: there is no everything animal.
+In English, we’d say, “There’s no silver bullet.”
+No easy solutions.
 No shortcuts.
-We have to go through the learning part, the hard stuff.
+We have to go through the learning phase—the hard stuff.

-1. Not to be a downer — but this is one of the things I dislike about super hero movies.
-That learning bit is the thing I am most interested in — even if I feel too lazy sometimes to go after it myself.
-I dislike plenty else about super hero movies — or should I say movie — since most are basically a variation of the same film.
+1. Not to be a downer, but this is one of the things I dislike about superhero movies.
+The learning part is the most interesting to me, even if I sometimes feel too lazy to pursue it myself.
+I dislike plenty of other things about superhero movies—or should I say *movie*, since most are just variations of the same story.

 2. This week’s words für Matt:

 ![world map](/images/matt/1_U4q_5NZiTofQT-F2zEJB8Q.png)